Regulative Rules

 | MAY | Permission | PARTY x MAY action |

-| SHANT | Prohibition | PARTY x SHANT action |
+| SHANT | Prohibition (polarity flips!) | PARTY x SHANT action |

-| WITHIN | Deadline | WITHIN days |
+| WITHIN | Relative deadline | WITHIN duration |

-| HENCE | On compliance | HENCE nextRule |
+| HENCE | Desirable-outcome branch | HENCE nextRule |

-| LEST | On breach | LEST consequence |
+| LEST | Undesirable-outcome branch | LEST consequence (terminal or another obligation) |

-| RAND | Parallel obligations | rule1 RAND rule2 |
+| RAND | Parallel: all must fulfil | rule1 RAND rule2 |

-| ROR | Alternative obligations | rule1 ROR rule2 |
+| ROR | Parallel: any one suffices | rule1 ROR rule2 |

 Further Reading